 Non-woven, Woven or Knit Interfacing

-Here are three kinds of interfacing fabric are used widely in our daily life.
-Here are non-woven interfacing, woven and knit interfacing.
-Here are some description about them.
+There are three kinds of interfacing fabric are used widely in our daily life.
+Here are non woven interfacing, woven and knit interfacing.

-Non-woven interfacing is made by bonding fibers together and therefore has no grain.
-You can cut it in any direction, plus it will not ravel, so it is particularly easy to use.
-Non-woven interfacing is the mostly widely used interfacing base on it’s cheaper prices and available properties.
+Non woven interfacing is made by bonding fibers together and therefore has no grain.
+You can cut it in any direction, plus it will not stretch, so it is particularly easy to use.
+Non-woven interfacing is the mostly widely used interfacing base on cheaper prices and available properties.

-Woven interfacing, like woven fabric, has a lengthwise and crosswise grain.
+Woven interfacing has a lengthwise and crosswise grain.
 When you cut woven interfacing, be sure to match the grain of the interfacing with the grain of the part of the garment to be interfaced, to make sure the two layers of fabric work together properly.
-Europe and America like using woven interfacing, because it is more environmental and stable.
+Europe and America like woven interfacing, because it is more environmental and stable.

 Knit interfacing is made by knitting the fiber together, and so it has an amount of stretch in it.
-Knit interfacing is especially suitable for use with jerseys and other stretch fabrics as it will stretch with the garment and not hinder it (if you apply woven interfacing to a knit fabric, you reduce the fabric’s stretch properties as the interfacing layer is unable to stretch with the outer fabric layer).
+Knit interfacing is especially suitable for jerseys and other stretch fabrics as it will stretch with the garment and not hinder it.